Skip to main content

 Payment strategies:

-- Gift recovery: Monetary gifts offset 30-50% of costs
+• Gift recovery: Monetary gifts offset significant portion of costs

-- Payment timeline: Vendors paid over 3-6 months post-wedding
+• Payment timeline: Vendors often paid over months post-wedding

-Regional cost variations show Dakar weddings costing 50-100% more than rural ceremonies, though rural weddings often involve larger guest counts.
+Regional cost variations show Dakar weddings costing more than rural ceremonies on a per-guest basis, though rural weddings often involve larger guest counts.

 How long do Senegalese weddings typically last?